stylesuxx/v3xctrl/README.md

 ### Contributing

 PR's are welcome, please direct them against the develop branch.
+Before investing a lot of time into a new feature, feel free to discuss with us beforehand, we might have some pointers for you.

-Feel free to open issues if you have any questions or problems.
+Feel free to open issues if you have any questions, problems or suggestions.